Thieves On Main Line Stealing Outgoing Mail, Checks Worth Thousands Of Dollars

 RADNOR TOWNSHIP, Pa.
 (CBS) — Frustration on the Main Line.
 Someone is repeatedly stealing mail from mailboxes.

-Police say last year someone was able to steal mail out of a blue collection box using a key to unlock the storage compartment.READ MORE: Delaware County Man Charged With Killing Neighbor After Allegedly Firing Up To 30 Shots With AR-15
+Police say last year someone was able to steal mail out of a blue collection box using a key to unlock the storage compartment.READ MORE: Philadelphia Offering Residents $100 Gift Card To Get Fully Vaccinated

 Now thieves are driving around neighborhoods targeting streetside mailboxes with red flags raised and stealing their outgoing mail, which sometimes includes checks worth thousands of dollars.